py85252876/MMVGM/README.md

 ### Detection and Source tracing model dependencies

-You can add the requirements files for the detection and source tracing models set up in this part.
+You can add the requirements files for the detection and source tracing models in this part.

 #### I3D dependencies